 Thank for your employees

 Remember all the details that your employees have made in the development of the company.
-Emphasize their best qualities.
+As manager emphasize their best qualities.
 Thank them for the time that your team has dedicated.
 Tell them that the process of working with them is pleasant to you.

 Respect their decision